ARPAN-2003/DBMS-Assignments-using-MySQL-and-pHP/README.md

 # DBMS-Assignments-using-MySQL-and-pHP
-This is our B.Tech 5th Semester DBMS Project.
+This is our B.Tech 5th Semester DBMS Projects.
 Hope, we do well.